-• Wrongfully charging travel or other expenses to the company
+- Wrongfully charging travel or other expenses to the company - · Falsifying information on reports provided to regulatory agencies

-Social Networking
+Social Networking and Media

-Social Networking or Media sites, personal websites and blogs are widely used in our culture.
-The Company respects the right of associates to use these mediums during their personal time.
-You should consider the following basic rules before posting information about work or the Company.
-You are personally responsible for anything you post online and liable for postings found to be defamatory, harassing, or in violation of any federal or state law.
+Social Networking, media sites, personal websites and blogs are widely used in our culture.
+The Company respects the right of associates to use these platforms during their personal time.
+You should consider the following basic rules before posting information online:

-Your online postings may not violate this Code of Ethics and Business Conduct or any Corporate Operating Policy.
-For example, you must maintain confidentiality of member information as well as Company proprietary information.

-Care should always be taken to ensure you aren't giving anyone the impression when you are online that you are posting information on behalf of the Company, unless it is your job to manage one of our official Company social media platforms.
-You should uphold the Company's reputation as The Caring Company - avoid making defamatory statements about members, co-workers, affiliates and competitors.
+- You are personally responsible for anything you post online and liable for postings found to be defamatory, harassing, or in violation of any federal or state law. - Your online postings may not violate the Code of Ethics and Business Conduct or any Corporate Operating Policy.
+For example, you must maintain confidentiality of member information as well as Company proprietary information. - Care should always be taken when you are online to ensure you aren't giving anyone the impression when you are online that you are posting information on behalf of the Company, unless it is your job to manage one of our official Company social media accounts.
+You should uphold the Company's reputation as The Caring Company avoid making defamatory statements about members, co-workers, affiliates and competitors.